 In addition to the roadway system LOS, the CMP also includes other elements to evaluate the performance of the roadway and transit network such as travel time to traverse the length of the County by single-occupant vehicle, carpool, and transit in addition to transit ridership during the peak periods (Chapter 4).
 Monitoring is completed every two years to determine compliance with the adopted LOS standards and changes to the performance elements are measured.

-The results of the 2017 Monitoring indicate the following roadway segments exceeded its LOS Standard:
+The results of the 2019 Monitoring indicate the following roadway segments exceeded its LOS Standard before the reduction of interregional trips: